r35382/bnflite/getting-started.md

 and returns single Interface object as result.
 Root result is in `Analyze` call.

     Usr usr;
-    int tst = bnf::Analyze(Identifier, "b[16];", &end, usr);
+    int tst = bnf::Analyze(Identifier, "b[16];", usr);

+## Parameters for `Analize` API set

+ - `root` - top Rule for parsing
+ - `text` - text to be parsed
+ - `pstop` - the pointer where parser stops  (`*pstop != '\0'` - not enough rules or resources)
+ - `u` - top variable of Interface template structure (see the second kind of callbacks)
+ - `u.text` - text to be parsed (copy of `text`)
+ - `u.length` - final length of parsed data to be returned to the user
+ - `u.data` - final user data to be returned to the user

+## Return Value

+`Analize` returns negative value in case of parsing error.
+Bit fields of returned value can provide more information about parser behavior

 ## Optimizations for parser

 Generally, BNFlite utilizes simple top-down parser with backtracking.
 This parser may be not so good for complex grammar.
 However, the user has ways to make parsing smarter.

  - `Return()` - Choose current production
  - `AcceptFirst()` - Choose first appropriate production
  - `Skip()` - Accept result but not production itself

-But most promising way is to inherit BNFline base classes to create own optimal constructions
+The most promising way is to inherit BNFline base classes to create own optimal constructions

 ## Debugging of BNFLite Grammar

 Writing grammar by EDSL is unusual and the user does not have full understanding about the parser.
 If the Analyze call returns an error for the correct text, then the user always should take into consideration the possibility of grammar bugs.

 ### Return code

-Return code from Analyze call can contain flags related to the grammar.
-For example, eBadRule, eBadLexem flags mean the tree of rules is not properly built.
+Return code from `Analyze` call can contain flags related to the grammar.
+ - `eBadRule`, `eBadLexem` - means the rules tree is not properly built
+ - `eEof` - "unexpected end of file" for most cases it is not enough text for applied rules
+ - `eSyntax` - syntax error (controlled by the user)
+ - `eOver` - too much data for cycle rules
+ - `eRest` - not all text has been parsed
+ - `eNull` - no result

 ### Names and breakpoints